Hangxiety: The Link Between Anxiety And Booze

 What is hangxiety?

-Hangxiety is a term used to describe the anxiety that many people experience after consuming alcohol.
-It often includes feelings of dread, restlessness, and irritability that can occur once the effects of alcohol wear off.
+Hangxiety is a term used to describe the anxiety that many people experience after consuming booze.
+It often includes feelings of dread, restlessness, and irritability that can occur once the effects of booze wear off.

 How can I tell if I have hangxiety?